gordonwatts/hep_tables/README.md

  - Everythign should be typed.
 And we should use Sequence[xxx] to represent the sequecne, so write our own templated type

+ - We need to monitor the "depth" we are working on in a sequence.
+Sequence can be nested, and some how we need to normalize how we think about that.
+As you have to nest Select statements the deeper you go.
+Currently you can go one or two in this code, this needs to be something general.